autoloadnextpost/auto-load-next-post/readme.txt

 == Description ==

 You have great content.
 That's great but you shouldn't have to work twice as hard to get the pageviews you want.
-While Auto Load Next Post is not the only infinite scrolling plugin out there it is the first that is designed to work and match the theme you are using and track the content that is viewed.
-Not the excerpts in your post archives like other plugins out there, all of your posts content.
+While Auto Load Next Post is not the only infinite scrolling plugin out there it is the first that is designed to work and match the theme you are using and track the content that is viewed and not the excerpts in your post archives like other plugins out there.
+All of your posts content.

 **Auto Load Next Post templating experience is the best in class - by a long shot.**

+Don't take my word for it.
+[Read what Rich Tabor](https://wordpress.org/support/topic/best-in-class-35/) "Author of [ThemeBeans](https://themebeans.com/?utm_source=wp-plugin-repo&utm_medium=link)" had to say in his review.

 = What is Auto Load Next Post? =